Frequently asked questions

 I am completing my Postgraduate Diploma of Midwifery.
 Can I apply for the Graduate Program?

 Yes.
 Candidates completing their Postgraduate Diploma of Midwifery who are not working in a Health Service Employment Model can apply through the GNMP PMCV match process.
-Candidates who are employed in a Health Service model can apply directly to unmatched positions from early November 2023.
+Candidates who are employed in a Health Service model can apply directly to unmatched positions in any late vacancy round.

 Would I have the option to complete an Honours program during my graduate year?

 Yes.
-We encourage our graduates to grow their career and further their knowledge by undertaking an Honours program if they wish to do so.
+Graduates may choose to further their knowledge by undertaking an Honours program if they wish to do so.

 How many study days are provided during the program?